-THOMAS SMEAL 1939 - 2020 - Obituary
+Thomas Smeal 1939 - 2020 - Obituary

 He enjoyed fishing, camping and most of all visiting with his grandkids.
 He was an avid Pittsburgh Steelers and Pirates fan, where he spent many hours yelling at the television.
 He enjoyed Gardening and he could fix pretty much anything earning him the nickname "Macgyver".

-On March 24, 1961 in Grampian he married Linda (Summers) Smeal, who survives.
-Surviving are the following children, Polly (Ronald) Neeper, Thomas Smeal Jr., Richard Smeal, and Laura Bender, all of Clearfield.
-Also surviving are 12 grandchildren, Martin Neeper, Trevor Hainsey, Justin Hainsey, Alicia Neeper, Benjamin Hainsey, Jr., Paige Strong, Seth Hainsey, Aaron Smeal, Tierra, Tyler, Derrick and Kody Bender; and 15 great-grandchildren, Ava, Emily, Sydney, Allison, Nicholas, Aria, Elijah, Logan, Cassandra, Vivia, Colten, Cooper, Noah, Aurora, and Rayleigh; also two brothers and four sisters, William (Mary) Smeal of Clearfield, Robert (Ann) Smeal of Croft, Shirley Lippert of Lockport, N.Y., Donna Bell of Lecontes Mills, Marion Graham of Egypt, and Mary Graham of Woodland.
+On March 24, 1961 in Grampian he married Linda (Summers) Smeal who survives.
+Surviving are the following children; Polly (Ronald) Neeper, Thomas Smeal Jr, Richard Smeal, and Laura Bender all of Clearfield.
+Also surviving are twelve grandchildren; Martin Neeper, Trevor Hainsey, Justin Hainsey, Alicia Neeper, Benjamin Hainsey, Jr., Paige Strong, Seth Hainsey, Aaron Smeal, Tierra, Tyler, Derrick and Kody Bender, and fifteen great grandchildren; Ava, Emily, Sydney, Allison, Nicholas, Aria, Elijah, Logan, Cassandra, Vivia, Colten, Cooper, Noah, Aurora, and Rayleigh.
+Along with two brothers and four sisters; William (Mary) Smeal of Clearfield, Robert (Ann) Smeal of Croft, Shirley Lippert of Lockport, NY, Donna Bell of Lecontes Mills, Marion Graham of Egypt, and Mary Graham of Woodland.

 At his request there will be no services.